Joseph

 From a young age, I was deeply inspired by sacred music particularly Handel’s Messiah, and the powerful Hallelujah Chorus.
 That early fascination shaped my lifelong devotion to both music and faith.

-I have also performed internationally, including at St. James Church in Medjugorje, Bosnia, where I played keyboard with a local music group.
+I have also performed internationally, including at St. James Church in Medjugorje, Bosnia, where I played keyboard with a music group.

 Faith and music are inseparable in my life.
 Through sacred hymns, organ performances, and original compositions, I continue to use music as my voice, my ministry, and a way to help others discover theirs.